zigpy/zha-device-handlers/README.md

 - All supported devices report battery level.
 - tagV4 exposed as a device tracker in Home Assistant.
 The current implementation will use batteries rapidly.
+- MultiV4 reports acceleration.
+Currently only reported to logs until a sensor is developed.

 #
 ### Thanks